dantman/elite-vr-cockpit/GETTING-STARTED.md

 - IF `Alt` is *NOT* available for your controller
   - `Primary` joystick side = UI Select
   - `Secondary` joystick side = UI Back
+- `POV1 UP` = Select Target   --- We already bound this to UI up, but you can bind the same action in multiple contexts.
+When you're looking at a UI screen in your cockpit, it will move up, but when you're just flying, it will select target.

 ## Return to the game
 We're done binding buttons for now.
 Get back to the game